Newport Beach harbor with luxury boats and Balboa Peninsula coastline

 Is there a real community here?

-Yes, but it's mediated through clubs (yacht clubs, golf clubs, country clubs), neighborhoods (Balboa Island), and shared life stage.
+Yes, but it's mediated through clubs (yacht clubs, golf clubs, country clubs), neighborhoods (Balboa Island), and long-standing social circles.

 What kind of people are your neighbors?